-Respected and admired by audiences and musicians alike, Rossen Milanov is currently the Music Director of the Columbus Symphony Orchestra and recently completed his second season with the Chautauqua Symphony Orchestra to enthusiastic acclaim.
-He is also the Music Director of the Princeton Symphony and the Orquesta Sinfónica del Principado de Asturias (OSPA) in Spain.
+Respected and admired by audiences and musicians alike, Rossen Milanov is currently the Music Director of the Columbus Symphony Orchestra, Chautauqua Symphony Orchestra, Princeton Symphony Orchestra, and the Orquesta Sinfónica del Principado de Asturias in Spain.

 A passionate chef, he often dedicates his culinary talents to various charities.